micromata/Baumeister/README.md

 ```

 **Please note:**
-that we have additional guides for setting up Baumeister to be used with React and other single page applications libraries/frameworks in the Baumeister [Wiki](https://github.com/micromata/Baumeister/wiki).
+We have additional guides for setting up Baumeister to be used with React and other single page applications libraries/frameworks in the Baumeister [Wiki](https://github.com/micromata/Baumeister/wiki).
 The [Baumeister Yeoman Generator](https://github.com/micromata/generator-baumeister) will handle the adaptions for you if you choose to create a single page application.

 ### Using handlebars

-It’s super easy to use even if you never used Handlebars before.
+It’s super easy to use even if you've never used Handlebars before.

-Because every valid HTML page is a valid Handlebars template.
-But handlebars gives you some extra power.
-So you can:
+Here are some powerful things you can do with Handlebars:

 - write plain HTML
 - use [built-In helpers](http://handlebarsjs.com/builtin_helpers.html) provided by Handlebars
 - go wild with [custom helpers](http://handlebarsjs.com/block_helpers.html) :heart_eyes:

-Let’s dive into it by describing a minimal example.
+Let’s dive into it by demonstrating a basic example.
 Imagine that we have a simplified file/folder structure like the following in our project:

 ```
 src